Ectomobile: Ghostbusters: Afterlife

 In June 2021, Spengler's grandson Trevor found Ecto-1 on the grounds of the farm inherited by his mother Callie.
 The vehicle had deteriorated in storage to the point of being completely non-functional, but Trevor repaired it with help from Spengler's ghost.
 He, his sister Phoebe, and her friend Podcast used Ecto-1 and the RTV to capture a ghost named Muncher, but the three were arrested for the damage they caused and Ecto-1 was impounded at the Summerville County Sheriff's Department along with the RTV.
 The next day, amid the chaos caused by the interdimensional cross-rip and with the police preoccupied by the situation, the children recovered Ecto-1 and the RTV from the now-empty police department (freeing Muncher in the process) and drove to the Shandor Mining Company, aided by Trevor's friend Lucky Domingo.
 After the four captured Gozer's minion Zuul using the RTV, they drove back to the farm in order to lure Gozer into a field of ghost traps placed by Spengler and capture it with the help of the Ghostbusters; however, Gozer caught up to them at the last second and destroyed the RTV, releasing Zuul.
-During the confrontation with Gozer, Mini-Pufts snuck onto Ecto-1 and attempted to sabotage the vehicle's equipment, but Podcast eventually repels them with a taser.
-Following Gozer's defeat, Winston Zeddemore had Ecto-1 fully restored and delivered to the Ghostbusters' old firehouse.
+During the confrontation with Gozer, Mini-Pufts sneaked onto Ecto-1 and attempted to sabotage the vehicle's equipment, but Podcast eventually repelled them with a taser.
+Following Gozer's defeat, Zeddemore had Ecto-1 fully restored and delivered to the Ghostbusters' old firehouse.

+Ghostbusters: Frozen Empire

+After the Ghostbusters restarted their business, Ecto-1 was given a few upgrades, including the ability to deploy an air drone equipped with a ghost trap from its roof, along with a new RTV.
+It was first used to capture a ghost called the Sewer Dragon.
+At one point, it was possessed by a ghost called the Possessor, who tried to run over the Ghostbusters.